Photo: Sarah Williams

 Their pioneering talk: The A-Z of Surviving as an Artist

 has toured the country and is informed by Tilley and Davis' two different experiences of the art world, the joys and struggles of sustaining an arts career.
-The talk has been hosted by galleries such as De La Warr Pavilion and FirstSite, the Whitstable Biennale and a host of artist organisations in London, Liverpool, Cardiff and Maidstone as well as Southampton Solent University.
+The talk has been hosted by galleries such as De La Warr Pavilion and FirstSite, the Whitstable Biennale and a host of artist organisations in London, Liverpool, Cardiff and Maidstone as well as Southampton Solent University, University of Chester and University of Hertfordshire.
 They have also instigated online Twitter debates surrounding this question of Survival as an Artist, including at The ICA for Artlicks' second birthday.
 Read the resulting publication here

 As curators Tilley and Davis organise exhibitions of outstanding, new, promising, mid career and established artists: Collectible (2012)